 3. Cherokee

-5. Approximately how many turkeys are eaten each year on Thanksgiving in the United States?
+- Approximately how many turkeys are eaten on Thanksgiving Day in the United States?

 1. South Carolina